Sounds strange, but eventually you realise happiness comes from making more and bigger business mistakes.

 It sat empty for two years until we sold it at a loss.
 If we’d spent the money on the equipment we use for our business, we’d have made heaps of money.

 If your business is commercial real estate then buy buildings.
 If you’re OK with your business staying the same size forever, and you can use the pension fund tax lurks, buy a building.

 But generally, the real returns come from doing what you’re good at.

 2. Not being paranoid about your tax liabilities

-One year we got to #43 on one of those BRW Fast100 lists.
+One year we got to #43 on one of those BRW Fast lists.
 Not a bad achievement for a non-digital, high-CapEx business.
-It felt like we’d arrived somewhere.
+My Mum was very proud.

-As we grew, we were being (we thought) prudent about our tax.
+As we grew, we were on top of our tax plans.
 A couple of the businesses across the country were nearly at a size where they’d have to pay payroll tax.
 We were ready.

-Then I get a call from our accountant, saying the tax office had been in touch.
+Then I get a call from our accountant.
+The tax office had called.
 Turns out, for reasons too boring to describe here, we should have already been paying payroll tax.
 In fact, we should have started paying it 18 months previous.

 We had a tax bill of $120,000.
 Due in two weeks.